 First, it's a respiratory virus so it's more "attuned" to the nose and mouth.
-Second, when you're near someone sneezing or coughing, your first reaction is usually to blink, which prevents the droplets from entering your eyes.
+Second, when you're near someone sneezing or coughing, your first reaction is usually to blink, which helps prevent the droplets from entering your eyes.

-Dr. Anthony Fauci of the White House's coronavirus task force has also asserted that contracting the virus through the eyes is the least common method, according to Torres.
+Fauci, of the White House's coronavirus task force, has also asserted that contracting the virus through the eyes is the least common method, according to Torres.

 That said, Torres wouldn't call COVID-19 eye transmission a "rare" occurrence.
 There's currently no data on how often it happens.